Dr. Christina Waters outlines her vision for sharing global genomic data to better diagnose and treat rare diseases.

-Waters recently joined Wuxi NextCODE as senior vice president heading the company’s rare disease program.
+Waters recently joined WuXi NextCODE as Senior Vice President and General Manager heading the company’s rare disease program.
 “By working at WuXi NextCODE, I can take the approach we developed at RARE Science to a level I never dreamed would be possible,” she says.

 “The reality of rare disease means we must work globally if we are going to have enough patients in any of our studies to have an impact,” she explains.

 Rare conditions are, after all, much harder to study because in any given place fewer people have them.
 For some conditions, the number of known patients are fewer than 100 worldwide.
 Still, overall, there are many rare conditions – about 7,000 and affecting hundreds of millions of people world-wide, over half of whom are children, 30% of which will die before their fifth birthday.

 As someone with extensive experience studying the biological basis of complex genetics, Waters knew creating a solution for kids with rare disease was going to be a challenge.
 But she has worked in the Life Sciences for over 25 years, in both large pharma, biotech, non-profits and consulting for large life sciences firms to accelerate the translation of discovery to clinical impact.
 She knows what is available to patients now, and it is not enough.